kubernetes-study-guide/Kubernetes-Study-Guide/04_pods/pods.md

 No resources found.
 ```

-You create an object by first writing a yaml config file, and then feeding that config file into the kubectl command.
-So here's our pod's yaml content:
+You create an object by first writing a yaml config file that defines the object, and then feeding that config file into the kubectl command.

+From this point forward we'll refer to these files as yaml descriptors.
+We'll store these yaml descriptors in a folder called 'configs' which sits alongside the article that your currently viewing.

+So here's our pod's yaml descriptor:

 ```yaml
 ---